MattuW4/Gather-Round-Board-Game-Cafe/README.md

 ### Colours and scheme

 Consistent colours of white, black and purple were employed to make the site more accessible visually and aid with elements being prominent.
 These colours would also relate to the branding of the cafe itself.
 The darker shades of black/purple were selected to create a complimentary, warm ambience.
+With the contrasting colour and imagery usage it has not been necessary to use other structural elements to establish different sections but this is something that could be explored further in future development.

 ## Wireframe sketches